VirusGenomics/ViPeaQ/README.md

 <h1 align="center">ViPeaQ</h1>

   <p align="center">
-    <h3 align="center">ViPeaQThis tool is designed to evaluate ChIP signal over a viral genome by comparison with the host ChIP signal.</h3>
+    <h3 align="center">This tool is designed to evaluate ChIP signal over a viral genome by comparison with the host ChIP signal.</h3>
     <br />
     <a href="https://github.com/VirusGenomics/ViPeaQ"><strong>Explore the docs »</strong></a>
     <br />